Bear’s garlic, Allium ursinum L. hero image

 Bear’s garlic, Allium ursinum L.

-Bear’s garlic, Allium ursinum – also known as wild garlic – is the little brother of the garlic we so love in the kitchen.
-Outwardly, they have some things in common, yet they don’t look quite the same.
-For example, bear’s garlic is a lot smaller and its leaves are clearly different.
+Bear’s garlic, Allium ursinum – also known as wild garlic – is an indigenous brother of garlic.
+Outwardly they have some things in common, yet they do not look quite the same.
+For example, bear’s garlic is a lot smaller and the leaves are clearly different.
 In the kitchen we also use it differently.
-We especially use the leaves and less the bulbi.
+We especially use the leaves and not so much the bulbi.

 Medicinal properties of bear’s garlic, Allium ursinum

-Given the family ties, it is not unexpected that Allium ursinum is very useful for liver diseases, digestive system disorders, blood vessel related indications and conditions caused by bacterial, viral, fungal and parasitic imbalances.
-It’s a very powerful ally to any immune system.
-And it’s ability to prevent food poisoning can be very useful indeed
+Given its family ties, it is to be expected that Allium ursinum is highly useful against liver disease, digestive system disease, vascular-related indications and conditions caused by bacterial, viral, fungal and parasitic imbalances.
+It is a powerful ally to your immune system.
+In addition, its ability to prevent food poisoning is quite useful.

 Magical properties of this tasty plant